 DLS Dr. Yong Lao is the Laboratory's Project Manager and will be DLS' primary point of contact for this project.
-Ms. Polina Epelman is the Section Manager responsible for the Red and Orange Teams.
-Ms. Nancy McSweeney is the Supervisor of the Red Team, responsible for nutrient analyses.
-Ms. Patricia Sullivan is the Supervisor of the Orange Team, responsible for DOC analyses.
-Mr. Steve Rhode is the Section Manager responsible for client services, the Violet Team, and the Indigo Team.
-Ms. Laura Ducott is supervisor of the Indigo Team, responsible for seawater TSS and chlorophyll analyses.
-Mr. James Fitzgerald is Supervisor of the Violet team, responsible for sample management.
+Ms. Polina Epelman is the Section Manager responsible for the Red, Orange, and Green Teams.
+Ms. Nancy McSweeney is the Supervisor of the Red Team, responsible for nutrient and solids analyses.
+Ms. Patricia Sullivan is the Supervisor of the Orange Team responsible for Mercury analysis, and Mr. Mark Lambert is the Supervisor of the Green Team responsible for organics analysis.
+Mr. Steve Rhode is the Section Manager responsible for Client Services, the Violet Team, and the Indigo Team.
+Ms. Laura Ducott is supervisor of the Indigo Team, responsible for seawater chlorophyll analyses.
+Mr. James Fitzgerald is Supervisor of the Violet team, responsible for Sample Management.
 Mr. Edward Caruso, Jr. is Client Services Coordinator.
 He is responsible for providing Battelle with sample identification numbers and assisting with sample management.
-Ms. Jennifer Prasse is the QA Coordinator and is responsible for the laboratory's Proficiency Testing programs and laboratory QA/QC oversight/audits programs.
+Ms. Jennifer Constantino is the QA Coordinator and is responsible for the laboratory's Proficiency Testing programs and laboratory QA/QC oversight/audits programs.
 Dr. Michael Delaney is the Director of Laboratory Services.
 The DLS reporting relationships and functional responsibilities are shown in the Table 1.

 Table 1.
-DLS Reporting Relationships Michael Delaney, Director of Laboratory Services Polina Epelman, Lab Manager Steven Rhod le, Lab Manager Jennifer Prasse (Operat ions) (Client Services) QA Coordinator (Quality Assurance) Nancy McSweeney Patricia Sullivan James Fitzgerald Laura Ducott Supervisor, Red Supervisor, Supervisor.
-Supervisor, Team Orange Team Violet Team Indigo Team DIN, Particulate DOC Sample Chlorophyll, Performance Testing, Carbon, Nitrogen Management Phaeophytin, TSS QA/QC Oversight and and Phosphorous, Document Control Biogenic Silica
+DLS Reporting Relationships Michael Delaney, Director of Laboratory Services Polina Epelman, Lab Manager (Operations) Steven Rhode, Lab Manager (Client Services) Jennifer Constantino Nancy Patricia Mark Lambert James Laura Ducott QA Coordinator McSweeney Sullivan Supervisor, Fitzgerald Supervisor, (Quality Supervisor, Supervisor, Green Team Supervisor.
+Indigo Team Assurance) Red Team Orange Team Violet Team DIN, Mercury РАН Sample Chlorophyll, Performance Particulate - PES Management Phaeophytin Testing, QA/QC Carbon, PCB - Oversight and Nitrogen and Document Phosphorous Control

 Battelle Ocean Sciences (BOS) Ms. Ellen Baptiste-Carpenter is the HOM project manager for BOS, and also leads the BOS data management group.
 She is responsible for the overall performance of the HOM project.
-Mr. Scott Libby is the Battelle Technical Director and is responsible for ensuring that data collection and interpretation are scientifically defensible, and for responding to technical challenges as they arise.
+Mr. Scott Libby is the Battelle Technical Manager and is responsible for ensuring that data collection and interpretation are scientifically defensible, and for responding to technical challenges as they arise.
 He is also the BOS Task Area Manager for the water column study, and thus will be the first and principal user of the data.
 The Battelle Quality Assurance Officer for the project is Ms. Rosanna Buhl.
-For this task, Ms. Buhl is responsible for reviewing data submitted by ENQUAD and QA Statements submitted by DLS for completeness and adherence to the Water Column QAPP (Libby et al., 2010).
+For this task, Ms. Buhl is responsible for reviewing data submitted by ENQUAD and QA Statements submitted by DLS for completeness and adherence to the Water Column QAPP (Libby et al., 2011).